Generated South Carolina tailwater scene representing the Lower Saluda River, not an exact location photo

 Hope Ferry landing

-A dependable upper-river launch and wade reference point when you want to stay near the strongest trout corridor.
+A dependable upper-river launch and wade reference point when you want to stay near the strongest trout area.

 Saluda Shoals Park